 The drive from Turda to Targu Mures is about one hour and a half.
 However, If you find yourself on this Romania road trip itinerary in June or early July, then I have a suggestion for another stop.

-If you are doing this road trip in June, then stop at Tărâmul Lavandei (Lavender Land).
+If you are making this road trip in June, then stop at Tărâmul Lavandei (Lavender Land).

 This purple field is located in a tiny village.
-You will have to do a small detour to get there, but it’s worth your time.
+You will have to make a small detour to get there, but it’s worth your time.

 From the place you parked the car, you will need to walk up the hill, on a dirt road, for another 200 m or so.

-I mentioned all of these details because you might want to skip it if it’s raining.
+I mentioned all of these details because you might want to skip them if it’s raining.